Peripheral neuropathy: Signs and symptoms

-Those with diseases or dysfunctions of their nerves may present with problems in any of the normal nerve functions.
+Those with diseases or dysfunctions of their nerves may have problems with normal nerve functions.
 Symptoms vary depending on the types of nerve fiber involved.
 In terms of sensory function, symptoms commonly include loss of function ("negative") symptoms, including numbness, tremor, impairment of balance, and gait abnormality.
 Gain of function (positive) symptoms include tingling, pain, itching, crawling, and pins-and-needles.
 Motor symptoms include loss of function ("negative") symptoms of weakness, tiredness, muscle atrophy, and gait abnormalities; and gain of function ("positive") symptoms of cramps, and muscle twitch (fasciculations).

-In the most common form, length-dependent peripheral neuropathy, pain and parasthesia appears symmetrically and generally at the terminals of the longest nerves, which are in the lower legs and feet.
-Sensory symptoms generally develop before motor symptoms such as weakness.
+In the most common form, length-dependent peripheral neuropathy, pain, and parasthesia appear symmetrically and generally at the terminals of the longest nerve in the lower legs and feet.
+Sensory symptoms usually develop before motor symptoms such as weakness.
 Length-dependent peripheral neuropathy symptoms make a slow ascent of the lower limbs, while symptoms may never appear in the upper limbs; if they do, it will be around the time that leg symptoms reach the knee.
 When the nerves of the autonomic nervous system are affected, symptoms may include constipation, dry mouth, difficulty urinating, and dizziness when standing.

-CAP-PRI Scale for diagnosis
+CAP-PRI scale for diagnosis

-A user-friendly, disease-specific, quality-of-life scale can be used to monitor how someone is doing living with the burden of chronic, sensorimotor polyneuropathy.
+A user-friendly, disease-specific, quality-of-life scale can be used to monitor how someone feels with the burden of chronic, sensorimotor polyneuropathy.
 This scale, called the Chronic, Acquired Polyneuropathy - Patient-reported Index (CAP-PRI), contains only 15 items and is completed by the person affected by polyneuropathy.
-The total score and individual item scores can be followed over time, with item scoring used by the patient and care-provider to estimate clinical status of some of the more common life domains and symptoms impacted by polyneuropathy.
+The total score and individual item scores can be followed over time, with item scoring used by the patient and care provider to estimate the clinical status of some of the more common life domains and symptoms impacted by polyneuropathy.